andreaiacono/andreaiacono.github.io/tesi/thesis.md

-characteristics responsible for a particular type of behavior or investigating prey-predator relationships that do not exist in nature thanks to parameter combinations that do not reflect any real environment; given the simulation\'s reliability, the results obtained would still have reasonable validity.
+characteristics responsible for a particular type of behavior or investigating prey-predator relationships that do not exist in nature thanks to parameter combinations that do not reflect any real environment; given the simulation's reliability, the results obtained would still have reasonable validity.